« Back to category

 Benefit: Pet insurance covers a portion of veterinary bills

-Depending on the level of cover, pet insurance can cover eligible veterinary costs up to 75% or more, and owners can potentially claim thousands of dollars annually.
+Depending on the level of cover, pet insurance can cover eligible veterinary costs up to 80% or more, and owners can potentially claim thousands of dollars annually.
 This can help make veterinary treatment affordable for those of us who would never have access to hundreds or thousands of dollars in an emergency.
-Some policies cover the eligible vet bill through reimbursement and some veterinarians are able to lodge the claim on the insureds behalf and only charge the ‘gap’ fee if this is a feature of the policy.
+Some policies cover the agreed eligible vet bill through reimbursement and some veterinarians can lodge the claim on the insureds behalf and only charge the ‘gap’ fee if this is a feature of the policy.

 Benefit: Pet insurance could support the best treatment options for pets